calculabs/jotform-calculate-choices/README.md

 ## Installation

-1. Download the widget files:
-   - `calculate-choices.html`: The main widget code
-   - `calculate-choices.json`: The widget manifest

-2. Create a new custom widget in your JotForm account:
+1. In your JotForm account:
-   - Go to your JotForm account
-   - Navigate to the Form Builder
+   - Go to the Form Builder
    - Click on "Add Form Element"
    - Select "Widgets"
    - Click "Create New Widget"
-   - Upload both files
+   - Select "iFrame Widget" as the type
+   - Enter the widget URL: `https://calculabs.github.io/jotform-calculate-choices/widget/calculate-choices.html`

-3. Configure the widget:
+2. Configure the widget:
    - Select which choice (A, B, C, D) this instance should track
    - Position the widget where you want the count to be displayed